University of Maryland Biopark, Baltimore, USA

 BioPark Three and the future

-Demolition and excavation began for the 180,000ft² BioPark Three building began in April 2008.
-Construction is expected to begin in 2010, following an investment of $60m.
+Demolition and excavation began for the 180,000ft² BioPark Three building in April 2008.
+Construction is expected to begin in late 2010, following an investment of $60m.
 As with BioPark Two, Wexford Science and Technology is the owner and developer, William Gaudreau Jr of Gaudreau Inc is project architect, and the Whiting-Turner Contracting Company is managing construction.

 "The University of Maryland plans to open a new BioPark building every two years, depending on how quickly space is leased."